chadwain/zss/README.md

 ### Adding background images
 zss does not specify the format of background images.
 Therefore background images are specified using abstract "background image objects" (see `BoxTree.Background.Image`).
-These objects are specific to the rendering backend being used and don't need to be created manually.
+These objects are specific to the rendering backend being used.

 For example, using the SDL2 backend, you can call `zss.render.sdl.textureAsBackgroundImageObject` to create an object.
 ```zig